alpeshdgapps/photoid-india-legal/data-deletion.md

 ### Method 1: In-App Deletion (Recommended — Fastest)

-Delete all photos directly within the app:
+Delete app-managed photos directly within the app:

 1. Open PhotoID India
 2. Tap the **Settings** tab at the bottom of the screen
 3. Tap **Clear all photos** under the Privacy section
 4. Confirm the deletion when prompted

-This permanently and immediately deletes all photos and generated PDFs stored by the app on your device.
+This permanently and immediately deletes photos, app-managed generated files, and image cache files stored by the app on your device.

+If you saved PDFs or JPEGs to your device's public Downloads folder, you may also need to delete those files manually from your file manager.

 ### Method 2: Uninstall the App

-Uninstalling PhotoID India removes all locally stored data including photos, purchase records, and generated PDFs.
+Uninstalling PhotoID India removes locally stored app data, including photos, purchase records, credit balance, generated app-managed files, app settings, preferences, and cached data.

 To uninstall on Android:

-1. Go to your device's Settings → Apps (or Application Manager)
+1. Go to your device's **Settings → Apps** or **Application Manager**
-2. Find PhotoID India in the list
+2. Find **PhotoID India**
-3. Tap Uninstall
+3. Tap **Uninstall**
 4. Confirm when prompted

-Alternatively, long-press the PhotoID India icon on your home screen and select Uninstall.
+Alternatively, long-press the PhotoID India icon on your home screen and select **Uninstall**.

+### Method 3: Clear App Data

+You can also clear the app's local data from Android system settings.

+This removes locally stored app data, including photos, purchase records, credit balance, generated app-managed files, settings, preferences, and cached data.

+Because credits are stored locally, clearing app data may remove your remaining credits unless restoration is available in the app.

-### Method 3: Contact Us by Email
+### Method 4: Contact Us by Email

 If you need guidance with data deletion or have questions about what data the app stores, contact us at:

 **Email**: photoid.india.support@gmail.com

-**What to expect when you email us:**

-Because your data is stored entirely on your device and not on any servers we control, we cannot delete anything remotely on your behalf.
+Because most user data is stored locally on your device and not on servers we operate, we generally cannot delete local app data remotely on your behalf.
 When you contact us, we will:

-1. Confirm that all your data is stored only on your device
+1. Explain where the relevant data is stored
-2. Walk you through Method 1 (in-app deletion) step by step
+2. Walk you through in-app deletion or Android deletion steps
-3. Answer any specific questions about what data the app stores and how to remove it
+3. Answer specific questions about photos, exports, credits, purchases, or third-party processing
+4. Help you understand what data is controlled by Google Play, Firebase, or Replicate

 We respond within 7 business days.
-For immediate deletion, Method 1 (in-app) is faster and equally complete.
+For immediate deletion of app-managed photos, Method 1 is faster.

 ---

 ## What Data Is Deleted

-### When you use Method 1 (Clear all photos):
+### When you use Method 1 (Clear all photos)

 **Deleted immediately from your device:**

-- All ID photos captured and processed by the app
+- Photos captured and processed by the app
-- All generated PDFs saved by the app
+- App-managed generated files
 - Image cache files
+- Temporary processing artifacts controlled by the app

 **Not deleted by this method:**

-- Purchase records (your credit balance) — these remain so you can continue using credits you have already paid for
+- Purchase records and credit balance, so you can continue using credits you already paid for
 - App settings and preferences
+- Files you saved to public folders such as Downloads, if those files are outside app-managed storage

-To delete purchase records, use Method 2 (Uninstall).
+To delete purchase records, credit balance, settings, and preferences, use Method 2 or Method 3.

-### When you use Method 2 (Uninstall):
+### When you use Method 2 (Uninstall) or Method 3 (Clear App Data)

-**Deleted immediately from your device:**
+**Deleted from your device:**

-- All ID photos captured and processed by the app
+- Photos captured and processed by the app
-- All generated PDFs saved by the app
+- App-managed generated files
-- All purchase records and credit balance
+- Purchase records and local credit balance
-- All app settings and preferences
+- App settings and preferences
-- All cached data
+- Cached data

-**Retained after uninstall (outside our control):**
-- **Google Play purchase records**: Records of your in-app purchases are retained by Google Play Services per Google's own policies.
-This is outside our control.
-Note: because credits are stored only on your device, reinstalling the app does not restore your previous credit balance — your credit balance is removed when you uninstall or clear data.
-To request deletion of Google Play purchase records, contact Google Play Support directly at: https://support.google.com/googleplay
+- Temporary processing artifacts controlled by the app

+**May remain outside the app:**

+- PDFs or JPEGs you saved to public folders such as Downloads
+- Files you shared or copied to other apps
+- Google Play purchase history retained by Google
+- Firebase analytics/crash data retained by Google according to its policies
+- Replicate API prediction data until automatic provider cleanup completes

 ---